PyCPat/PyCPat.github.io/README.md

 # Python code change patterns

 On this page, you will find code change patterns that were extracted from open source Python repositories.
 Each pattern consists of several instances of similar code changes.
-The "JSON" directory includes pattern information in `JSON` format, while the "FRAGMENTS" directory contains code changes associated with each pattern.
-To access code changes in the "FRAGMENTS" folder, you can use the Pattern "ID" and "FRAGMENT_ID" fields.
-The folders in "FRAGMENTS" are named according to the "PATTERN_ID," while the code change files are named after the "FRAGMENT_ID."
+The "[JSON](https://github.com/PyCPat/PyCPat.github.io/tree/master/JSON)" directory includes pattern information in `JSON` format, while the "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" directory contains code changes associated with each pattern.
+To access code changes in the "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" folder, you can use the Pattern "ID" and "FRAGMENT_ID" fields.
+The folders in "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" are named according to the "PATTERN_ID," while the code change files are named after the "FRAGMENT_ID."

 You can access the code change pattern in HTML format through this link (https://pycpat.github.io/HTML/2/directory.html) by using the pattern ID, which is also the name of the corresponding JSON file.
+The JSON file contain information of the pattern as Jsons.
 Here is some information about the contents of the JSON file:

 ```json
 {
 "PATH" : "To find the HTML illustration of the pattern, you can add the prefix https://pycpat.github.io/HTML/ to this filed"